Vanguard Dividend Appreciation ETF (NYSEARCA:VIG) Shares Sold by Rockland Trust Co.

-Rockland Trust Co. decreased its stake in Vanguard Dividend Appreciation ETF (NYSEARCA:VIG – Get Rating) by 4.1% in the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 10,685 shares of the company’s stock after selling 458 shares during the period.
-Rockland Trust Co.’s holdings in Vanguard Dividend Appreciation ETF were worth $1,623,000 at the end of the most recent reporting period.
+Rockland Trust Co. cut its stake in shares of Vanguard Dividend Appreciation ETF (NYSEARCA:VIG – Get Rating) by 4.1% during the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The firm owned 10,685 shares of the company’s stock after selling 458 shares during the quarter.
+Rockland Trust Co.’s holdings in Vanguard Dividend Appreciation ETF were worth $1,623,000 at the end of the most recent quarter.

-Several other large investors have also modified their holdings of the stock.
-Moseley Investment Management Inc. boosted its holdings in shares of Vanguard Dividend Appreciation ETF by 17.5% in the 4th quarter.
-Moseley Investment Management Inc. now owns 13,579 shares of the company’s stock valued at $2,062,000 after buying an additional 2,023 shares in the last quarter.
-Hendershot Investments Inc. raised its position in Vanguard Dividend Appreciation ETF by 29.2% in the 4th quarter.
-Hendershot Investments Inc. now owns 2,002 shares of the company’s stock valued at $304,000 after purchasing an additional 452 shares during the last quarter.
-Carnegie Capital Asset Management LLC raised its position in Vanguard Dividend Appreciation ETF by 33.6% in the 4th quarter.
-Carnegie Capital Asset Management LLC now owns 95,634 shares of the company’s stock valued at $14,522,000 after purchasing an additional 24,027 shares during the last quarter.
-Sandy Cove Advisors LLC raised its position in Vanguard Dividend Appreciation ETF by 2.4% in the 4th quarter.
-Sandy Cove Advisors LLC now owns 60,787 shares of the company’s stock valued at $9,230,000 after purchasing an additional 1,413 shares during the last quarter.
-Finally, Resonant Capital Advisors LLC raised its position in Vanguard Dividend Appreciation ETF by 3.7% in the 4th quarter.
-Resonant Capital Advisors LLC now owns 249,471 shares of the company’s stock valued at $37,882,000 after purchasing an additional 8,993 shares during the last quarter.
+A number of other institutional investors and hedge funds have also made changes to their positions in the stock.
+Baldrige Asset Management LLC grew its stake in shares of Vanguard Dividend Appreciation ETF by 2.6% during the 4th quarter.
+Baldrige Asset Management LLC now owns 2,568 shares of the company’s stock worth $390,000 after purchasing an additional 65 shares during the period.
+Evermay Wealth Management LLC grew its stake in shares of Vanguard Dividend Appreciation ETF by 13.4% during the 3rd quarter.
+Evermay Wealth Management LLC now owns 557 shares of the company’s stock worth $75,000 after purchasing an additional 66 shares during the period.
+Stonegate Investment Group LLC grew its stake in shares of Vanguard Dividend Appreciation ETF by 0.5% during the 3rd quarter.
+Stonegate Investment Group LLC now owns 14,197 shares of the company’s stock worth $1,919,000 after purchasing an additional 70 shares during the period.
+Riverpoint Wealth Management Holdings LLC grew its stake in Vanguard Dividend Appreciation ETF by 0.4% in the 3rd quarter.
+Riverpoint Wealth Management Holdings LLC now owns 19,762 shares of the company’s stock valued at $2,671,000 after acquiring an additional 70 shares during the last quarter.
+Finally, Guyasuta Investment Advisors Inc. grew its stake in Vanguard Dividend Appreciation ETF by 0.5% in the 3rd quarter.
+Guyasuta Investment Advisors Inc. now owns 15,413 shares of the company’s stock valued at $2,083,000 after acquiring an additional 73 shares during the last quarter.

 Vanguard Dividend Appreciation ETF (the Fund) seeks to track the investment performance of the Dividend Achievers Select Index.
 Vanguard Dividend Appreciation ETF is an exchange-traded share class of Vanguard Dividend Appreciation Index Fund.
 The Fund will hold all the stocks in the index in approximately the same proportions as their weightings in the index.